 08. A clear hierarchy of information

+Hierarchy is everywhere.
+Be it organization, nature, or even the content of a book – hierarchy in order.
+The same is true for web pages.
 The most important information on your home page should be at the top, with less important information below.
-Use headings, subheadings, and bullet points to organize your content and make it easy to scan.
+Also, headings, subheadings, and bullet points are a must to organize information as per hierarchy.

 09. Responsive design